 6528.
 Nothing in this chapter terminates or otherwise affects a declaration of homestead by, or for the benefit of, a surviving spouse or minor child of the decedent with respect to the community, quasi-community, or common interest of the surviving spouse or minor child in property in the decedent's estate.
 This section is declaratory of, and does not constitute a change in, existing law.
-2

 Comment.
 Section 6528 is repealed because it has no purpose in view of the repeal of the homestead declaration procedure.
 See also Code Civ.
 Proc. § 694.090 (effect of homestead declaration under former law).
+Repeal of this section has no effect on the ability of a surviving judgment debtor to take advantage of the homestead exemption provided in Code of Civil Procedure Sections 704.710-704.860.